couchbase/query/docs/n1ql-logic.md

 #### Full case

-Full-case is equivalent to IF-THEN-ELSEIF.
+Full-case is equivalent to IF-THEN-ELSEIF-ELSE.

 full-case: